zonyl/pytomation/README.md

 For other operating systems, search your package manager for the equivalent packages or use pip to install the Python dependencies.

+The remaining dependencies can be installed with `pip`.
+Pip is a tool for installing and managing Python packages, such as those found in the Python Package Index.

+Again, under Debian distributions you can install the python-pip package:

+    sudo apt-get install python-pip

+Once pip is installed it is easy to install the rest of the dependencies with the following commands:

+    sudo pip install pyephem

+To use the optional websocket server:

+    sudo pip install gevent-websocket

+The gevent-websocket server is pretty fast, but can be accelerated further by installing wsaccel and ujson or simplejson

+    sudo pip install wsaccel ujson

 Build openzwave and python-openzwave
 ====================================
 Aeon Labs Z-Wave requires python-openzwave, which  must be compiled from source.
 There is also a binary avaiable at http://bibi21000.no-ip.biz/python-openzwave/python-openzwave-0.2.6.tgz (I haven't tested).